Financial Aid Basics

 General Eligibility Requirements

-In order to receive federal, state or NDSCS-sponsored aid, a student must be working towards a degree or certificate in an eligible program.
+To receive federal, state or NDSCS-sponsored aid, a student must be working towards a degree or certificate in an eligible program.
 Federal regulations do not allow federal aid to be disbursed for repeated classes.
-Most federal aid require at least half-time active enrollment.
+Most federal aid requires at least half-time active enrollment.

 • Qualify for financial aid (except for certain loans)